Average Cost of Living in Allentown

-Ask any longtime Allentown resident about cost of living costs and they'll tell you: this is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.
-The numbers back it up — cost of living here lands on the expensive side, with prices 24% above the US benchmark.
+Ask any longtime Allentown resident about cost of living and they'll tell you: this is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.
+The numbers back it up — cost of living here lands right near the national average — within a few percentage points of what most Americans pay.
 What the numbers don't show is the local texture: the seasonal swing from single digits to 90-degree summers keeps hvac technicians busy and homeowners writing checks.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 The seasonal swing from single digits to 90-degree summers keeps HVAC technicians busy and homeowners writing checks.
 In Allentown, that climate reality intersects with an economy built on a diversified economy that blends its manufacturing past with a growing professional services sector.
 The result for cost of living is a market where a labor market where supply roughly matches demand, keeping service prices near national benchmarks.
 A median household income of $40K frames what's affordable — and what isn't.